ielison/begginer-projects/Que dia é hoje/README.md

 **EN**

-For the following activity, I used _Javascript_ to create a website that shows what day of the week it is.
+For the following activity, I used _JavaScript_ to create a website that shows what day of the week it is.

 I learned: